awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.BeforeImage.md

-# Task settings for before images<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.BeforeImage"></a>
+# Before image task settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.BeforeImage"></a>

-When writing a CDC update to a data\-streaming target like Amazon Kinesis or Apache Kafka, you can view a source database row's original values before the update\.
-To make this possible, AWS DMS populates a *before image* showing update events based on data supplied by the source database engine\.
+When writing CDC updates to a data\-streaming target like Kinesis or Apache Kafka, you can view a source database row's original values before change by an update\.
+To make this possible, AWS DMS populates a *before image* of update events based on data supplied by the source database engine\.
 For information about how to use a task configuration file to set task settings, see [Task settings example](CHAP_Tasks.CustomizingTasks.TaskSettings.md#CHAP_Tasks.CustomizingTasks.TaskSettings.Example)\.

 To do so, you use the `BeforeImageSettings` parameter, which adds a new JSON attribute to every update operation with values collected from the source database system\.